 “To his dog, every man is Napoleon; hence the constant popularity of dogs.”— Aldous Huxley

-And my reservations about getting a dog were a red herring, by the way.
+And my reservations about getting an emotional support dog were a red herring, by the way.
 I come home for lunch so Daisy gets to stretch her legs; she doesn’t stay in dog-jail for more than a few hours.
 She’s hypoallergenic and fairly clean and her poop isn’t all that gross.

 But even if it was, it would be a small price to pay.

-And if you already have an Emotional Support Animal, I’d love to hear about your experiences in the comments.
+And if you already have an Emotional Support Dog, I’d love to hear about your experiences in the comments.

 As for me an Daisy, we’re doing just fine.
 In fact, it’s time to stop writing and go for a nice long walk outside.
 It’s a beautiful day.